 cd flask_app

-Inside the folder, create a new Python file app.py and add the following code:
+Inside the folder, create a new Python file named app.py and add this code:

 from flask import Flask, render_template